Table Banking Group in Keppure

 This summer, we celebrated the completion of five new boreholes in Zaka.
 The timing couldn’t have been better: Zimbabwe is suffering from its worst drought in 35 years.
 The villages we serve in Zaka are now among the few in the region with a reliable source of water.

 At the same time, we’re aware that as many as 50% of boreholes in sub-Saharan Africa are broken and unusable, many in the first year of operation, due to lack of funds, expertise, and responsibility for maintenance.

-Table Banking is a win-win: It provides rural villagers with the ability to save for the first time, supports the growth of small business in the community, and serves as a reserve fund to keep village pumps operational for years to come.
+Table banking is a win-win: It provides rural villagers with the ability to save for the first time, supports the growth of small business in the community, and serves as a reserve fund to keep village boreholes and bush pumps operational for years to come.

 The Keppure Community Garden was relocated near the borehole soon after its installation.
 The new vegetable beds have kale, artemisia, onions and sweet potatoes.